g1eny0ung/github-colorful-contributions-graph/README.md

 >
 > After a recent update to isometric-contributions, using them together causes an issue:
 >
-> isometric-contributions may redraw the graph when the profile page loses focus, which overwrites the color from GitHub Colorful Contributions.
+> isometric-contributions may redraw the graph when the profile page loses focus, which overwrites colors from GitHub Colorful Contributions.
 > Since I am not the owner of isometric-contributions, it is difficult for me to keep up with any changes that might be made to it.
 >
 > Therefore, the color of isometric-contributions can only be overridden during the initial page load for now.